QuantConnect/Lean/readme.md

 ## Mailing List ##

-The mailing list for the project can be found on [Google Groups][6].
+The mailing list for the project can be found on [LEAN Forum][6].
 Please use this to request assistance with your installations and setup questions.

 ## Contributors and Pull Requests ##